Public Member Functions | Static Public Member Functions

 BArchivable provides an interface for objects that can be put into message archives and extracted into objects in another location.
 Using this you are able to send objects between applications, or even between computers across networks.

 BArchivable differs from BFlattenable in that BFlattenable is designed to store objects into flat streams of data, the main objective being storage to disk.
 The objective of this interface, however, is to store objects that will later be restored as new (but identical) objects.
-To illustrate this point, BArchivable objects can be restored automatically to the correct class, whereas BFlattenables have a data type which you need to map to classes manually.
+To illustrate this point, BArchivable objects can be restored automatically to the correct class, whereas BFlattenable objects have a data type which you need to map to classes manually.

 Archiving is done with the Archive() method.
 If your class supports it, the caller can request it to store into a deep archive, meaning that all child objects in it will be stored.
 Extracting the archive works with the Instantiate() method, which is static.
 Since the interface is designed to extract objects without the caller knowing what kind of object it actually is, the global function instantiate_object() instantiates a message without you manually having to determine the class the message is from.
 This adds considerable flexibility and allows BArchivable to be used in combination with other add-ons.